 The plot is simple.
 The artwork is good, with the large/chunky characters popular in many toys right now.
 Ultimately, the design and approach are attractive to keep your beginners hooked to the reading lessons.
 They will try to read even without you.

-Let the Super Friends make your reader even more fascinated with learning how to read.
-A delightfully entertaining and highly immersive book that will help you produce new readers.
+Let the Super Friends fascinate your beginning readers with a highly immersive book that will help you produce new readers.